Seventh Son (film): Cast

+In addition, John DeSantis portrays the unspeaking Tusk.

 Production

 Sam Claflin was in negotiations to star as Tom Ward, but in June 2011, negotiations with Claflin fell through and Ben Barnes replaced him.
 Production began on March 19, 2012, in Vancouver, British Columbia.
-In February 2013, Legendary Pictures agreed to give $5 million to recently bankrupt visual effects house Rhythm and Hues Studios so they would complete their work on Seventh Son.
+In February 2014, Legendary Pictures agreed to give $5 million to recently bankrupt visual effects house Rhythm and Hues Studios so they would complete their work on Seventh Son.

 By the time production wrapped, the budget had ballooned to as much as $110 million.
-China Film Group made an "eight-figure" equity investment in the film, as well as the adaptation of Warcraft (2016).
+In addition to investment from studios Legendary Pictures, Moving Picture Company, Outlaw Sinema, Pendle Mountain Productions, Beijing Skywheel Entertainment Co. and Thunder Road Pictures, China Film Group made an "eight-figure" equity investment in the film, as well as the adaptation of Warcraft (2016).

 Music

 It was originally announced that A. R. Rahman and Tuomas Kantelinen would compose the score for the movie.
 However, in July 2013, Rahman left the project due to scheduling conflicts.
 A. R. Rahman revealed that he backed out from the project to compose for Kaaviya Thalaivan, a Tamil historical fiction film, because it gave him the scope to innovate with folk music like never before.
 Subsequently, in December 2013, Kantelinen was replaced by Marco Beltrami.